brain-score/vision/docs/source/modules/submission.rst

-When the database schema has to be changed, use the `Brain-Score.web <https://github.com/brain-score/brain-score.web>`_ project, along with django commands, to adjust the tables (in `benchmarl/models.py`).
-Once changes are made locally, see `here < https://github.com/brain-score/brain-score.web/blob/master/deployment.md#to-deploy>`_ to apply those migrations to the correct databases.
+When the database schema has to be changed, use the `Brain-Score.web <https://github.com/brain-score/brain-score.web>`_ project, along with django commands, to adjust the tables (in `benchmark/models.py`).
+The schema also has to be updated in `core <https://github.com/brain-score/core/blob/main/brainscore_core/submission/database_models.py>`_.
+Once changes are made locally,see `here < https://github.com/brain-score/brain-score.web/blob/master/deployment.md#to-deploy>`_ to apply those migrations to the correct databases.
 All needed changes to the database (dev or prod) should be done with Django via migrations.
 During development, work with the dev database (secret `brainscore-1-ohio-cred`); when your tests pass on the test database (`brainscore-ohio-test`) they are ready for the PR.
 Once the PR is approved and test cases run, the PR can be merged.
 Finally, apply those migrations to the prod database via the link above.